Schwab Intelligent Portfolios

 - Tax loss harvesting only available to accounts over $50,000

-Our 2019 Schwab Intelligent Portfolios review will provide you with much needed insight on this service.
+Our Schwab Intelligent Portfolios review for 2020 will provide you with much needed insight on this service.
 Hopefully, this will help you decide if this Robo Advisor is right for you.

 Investors of all shapes and sizes will enjoy the absence of management fees.

-In the first part of our 2019 Schwab Intelligent Portfolios review, we will discuss the management fees and deposit limits.
-You’ll be glad to know that Schwab Intelligent Portfolios stands out compared to other Robo Advisors because the service does not impose or apply any direct fees, whether in the form of management fees, advisory fees, or transaction costs and charges.
+In the first part of our 2020 Schwab Intelligent Portfolios review, we will discuss the management fees and deposit limits.
+You’ll be glad to know that Schwab Intelligent Portfolios stands out from other Robo Advisors because they do not charge any fees, whether in the form of management fees, advisory fees, or transaction costs and charges.

 Sounds too good to be true, right?
-But here’s the million dollar question: how does the service earn profit?
-It is quite unclear, but we assume that they invest or lend a large allocation of funds to cash, which is typically found within the suggested portfolios of the service.
+But here’s the million-dollar question: how does the service earn a profit?
+It is a bit unclear, but we assume that they invest or lend a substantial allocation of funds to cash, which is typically found within the suggested portfolios of the service.

 In terms of deposit limits, Schwab Intelligent Portfolios will require you to provide a minimum deposit of $5,000.
-That’s not the lowest minimum to be quite honest, but we found it above average considering the full range of deposit limits imposed by other Robo Advisors in the financial landscape.
+That’s not the lowest minimum to be quite honest.
+Still, we found it above average considering the full range of deposit limits imposed by other Robo Advisors in the financial landscape, and not terribly high.

 Flexibility is a key trait, even though this isn’t necessarily something that you might look for in a Robo Advisor.
 The good news is that while Schwab Intelligent Portfolios is a fully automated service, it does offer an added dose of flexibility.